elastic/elastic-serverless-forwarder/docs/README-AWS.md

 #### Notes
 - Cannot use the same secret for both plain text and key/value pair
-- It's case sensitive
+- It's case-sensitive
 - Any typo or misconfiguration in the config file will be ignored (or exceptions risen), therefore the secrets will not be retrieved
-- Keys must exist in the secret manager
+- Keys must exist in the Secrets Manager
 - Empty value for a given key is not allowed

 ## S3 event notification to SQS